 What Orkin Does

-Orkin technicians are trained to help manage termites.
-Since every home or property is different, the Orkin technician will design a unique termite treatment program for your situation.
+Orkin Pros are trained to help manage termites.
+Since every home or property is different, the Orkin Pro will design a unique termite treatment program for your situation.

 Keeping termites out of your home is an ongoing process, not a one-time treatment.
 Orkin’s exclusive A.I.M. solution is a continuing cycle of three critical steps—Assess, Implement and Monitor.